Symmetric vs. Asymmetric Encryption: What's the Difference?

 - TLS/SSL protocol

 AES encryption, which uses block ciphers of 128, 192, or 256 bits to encrypt and decrypt data, is one of the most well-known and effective symmetric encryption techniques in use today.
-It would take billions of years to crack, and that’s why it’s used to secure sensitive, secret, or classified information in government, healthcare, banking, and other industries.
+It would take billions of years to crack, and that’s why it’s used to secure sensitive information in government, healthcare, banking, and other industries.
 It is more secure than DES, Triple DES, and IDEA.

 DES encryption is now considered by the National Institute of Standards and Technology (NIST) to be a legacy symmetric encryption algorithm because it has long been ineffective at safeguarding sensitive information from brute-force attacks.
 In fact, the NIST has withdrawn the standard entirely, and its more secure big brother, Triple DES encryption, will have the same fate.
 Although still in use today, Triple DES encryption is being withdrawn and disallowed by the NIST in 2023 because of mounting security concerns.